hikuley/absence-calculator/README.md

 If your absence periods aren't appearing:

-1. Check that the `absence_periods.csv` file exists in the project root
-2. Ensure it has the correct format with `id`, `start_date`, and `end_date` columns
-3. Verify that the Flask server is running and accessible
+1. Verify that the FastAPI server is running and accessible
+2. Check the database connection settings